chbrown/node_restarter/README.md

 # node_restarter

-Just a simple script to monitor changes to compiled files in the current directory.
+Just a simple script to monitor changes to compiled files in or below (uses `find`) the current directory.

 # Directions